interplaynetary/free-association/resources/trust-fund/collective-rec.md

 3\) **Members declare capacities** (their perspective of what exists)

-* Any member can declare: "From my perspective, Collective X can allocate $5000/month to {Alice, Bob, Charlie, Dave}"
-* These are capacity mappings - each member's view of what resources exist and who they could support
+Capacities are slot-based, mirroring need structure:

+* "Collective X has $5000 available" (Capacity slots: $2000 by March 1st, $3000 by April 1st, for {Alice, Bob, Charlie, Dave})
+* "I have 30 hours/week available" (Availability slots: 15 hours Mon-Wed 9am-5pm Berlin, 15 hours Thu-Fri flexible)
+* "Community farm has 10 acres available" (Availability slot: 10 acres, year-round access, Oregon)

+Each capacity has:
+- Multiple availability slots (time/location/quantity specific)
+- When capacity is available (time patterns, recurrence)
+- Where capacity can be used (location constraints)
+- Set of people who can receive from this capacity

-* **Key: Only the actual provider's capacity matters for real allocation**
+**Key: Only the actual provider's capacity matters for real allocation**
-* Non-provider declarations are just perspectives; provider's declaration is what allocates
+- Non-provider declarations are just perspectives; provider's declaration is what allocates

 4\) **Protocol computes collective-recognition-shares** (within each declared capacity set)